Updated July 2024 for clarity and to remove anachronisms. Prices updated.

 Lectures or community meetings

-In this situation you might well be seated far away from your source but you can't use any fancy setup that will get in the way of others in the audience.
-Thus you need to get the mic close -- in the middle of the table, on the podium, or whatever position is nearest to the speaker(s).
+In this situation you might well be seated far away from your source but you can't use a fancy setup that will intrude on the presentation.
 If you've tried recorded a lecture from the other side of a classroom, or a political meeting from the back of a hall, you realise soon enough that reverberation and crowd noise easily drowns out the speaker.
 This might be good enough for transcription, but won't be good enough to share playback (for broadcast or other purpose).
+So your goal is to get the mic close to the speaker: on a table, on the podium, etc.

 You likely only need to record in mono.
 This can save storage space and battery power.

-If you do need improved sound quality, a boundary microphone (as discussed in the previous article) can work very well.
+If you do need improved sound quality, a boundary microphone can work well.
 These are common fixtures in board rooms, churches, and so on.
 Crown and Shure are the most common makes.

 A completely different approach, one that might require more cooperation from the speaker, is to use a lavalier.
 Read on...